Busch Gardens Williamsburg Review

 While there can be a lot of walking involved for younger children, with a little planning, a visit to Busch Gardens Williamsburg with children can be a great day.

 Busch Gardens Williamsburg Rides

 If roller coasters and thrill rides are what you are looking for, Busch Gardens Williamsburg has a lot to offer.
-There are six roller coasters.
+There are eight roller coasters.
 The iconic coaster is the Loch Ness Monster.
 Its been a signature ride since it was added in 1978.
 Other coasters range from moderate like Invadr and Verbolten to high thrill coasters like the floorless Griffon coaster with a 205 foot drop or Apollo’s Chariot with a 210 foot drop.
-There are also other thrill rides like Mach Tower that will drop you 240 feet in just a few seconds.

 Of course there are spinning rides.
 There is a high swing ride, Der Wirbelwind, that tilts in addition to spinning – sure to make you dizzy.
 Turkish Delight is a tea-cup style spinning ride.
 Le Catapult gives a good spin while The Flying Machine also adds a twist.